ultreyaonline/standalone/DEVELOPER_GUIDE.md

 Standard Laravel Auth with username/password.
 Registration is disabled (`Auth::routes(['register' => false])`).
 New members are created by authorized users through the `/member/add` route.

+Username is a string field, not an email address.
+The system does not enforce email uniqueness, so multiple users can share the same email (e.g., spouses).
+Authentication is done via username.

 New pescadores who have never set a password use the "pescador" route (`/pescador`) which shows the forgot-password form — this is the standard onboarding flow for new members.

 ### Authorization layers